FAQs: Treasury Rollovers

 What is a System Open Market Account (SOMA) Treasury rollover?

 A SOMA Treasury rollover describes the process by which principal payments from maturing Treasury securities held by the SOMA are reinvested in newly auctioned securities.
-Specifically, the Open Market Trading Desk (the Desk) at the Federal Reserve Bank of New York places non-competitive bids at Treasury auctions, in an amount equal to all or a portion of the maturing Treasury securities, that will settle on the maturity date of the maturing Treasury securities.
+Specifically, the Open Market Trading Desk (the Desk) at the Federal Reserve Bank of New York (New York Fed) places non-competitive bids at Treasury auctions, in an amount equal to all or a portion of the maturing Treasury securities, that will settle on the maturity date of the maturing Treasury securities.
 On the auction settlement date, the maturing Treasury securities are exchanged for the newly issued Treasury securities.

 How is the Desk implementing the FOMC’s directive for Treasury rollovers?